Sotatek-SonLai/29cm-fe-convension/readme.md

 - [ ] Create branch from dev following coding conventions
 - [ ] Implement task according to estimation file
 - [ ] Mark completed tasks in estimation file before PR
-- [ ] Submit PR for review by FE lead and team members
+- [ ] Submit PR for review by FE lead
 - [ ] Address PR comments if any
 - [ ] FE lead merges PR and deploys to dev environment for QC testing